gerardcanal/HR2I/README.md

 Interaction with a robot in a gesture-based manner.
 It involves gesture detection and recognition with a depth camera posed on a mobile platform.
 A NAO robot may be used to perform object manipulation.
 Example case: a person pointing an object which the robot has to find and maybe grasp.

 ===

+This branch includes Visual Studio 2013 projects with some tests, a gesture recorder software used to save the DTW models and the main project to interact with ROS, which is in the HR2I_Kinect2 folder.

+===